aarongoin/baitshop/README.md

 ##### havePropsChanged

-##### `havePropsChanged(prevProps: P, newProps: P, watchlist: ReadonlyArray<keyof P>): boolean`
+##### `havePropsChanged(prevProps: P, watchlist: ReadonlyArray<keyof P>): boolean`

-This method is used to determine if the props have changed since the last time the Hook was rendered, and takes the old and new props as arguments along with the watchlist which is the list of prop names returned from the `watchProps` method.
+This method is used to determine if the props have changed since the last time the Hook was rendered, and takes the old props along with the watchlist which is the list of prop names returned from the `watchProps` method.
 By default this method performs a shallow comparison between the old and new props using the keys in the watchlist, but can be overriden to support other strategies.
 This method is called in every render pass, including the initialization phase of the hook.

 ##### hasStateChanged

-##### `hasStateChanged(update: S, state: S): boolean`
+##### `hasStateChanged(update: S): boolean`

 This is the method baitshop uses to determine if an a call to `setState(update)` is actually changing the state or not.
 By default this method performs a shallow comparison between the update and the existing state using the keys being updated, but can be overriden to support other strategies.
 This method is called anytime `setState` is called.